Subtitle-Archival-Initiative/anime-subtitle-archival/A Channel The Animation [a8107]/pwq/README.md

 ## Notes

-1, 2, 5, and 6 are missing for now.
 Credits are based on pwq's full staff list, as one specifically for A-Channel could not be found.
 Everybody on the staff was credited as QC.